Quantum Closeness Testing: A Streaming Algorithm and Applications

 Therefore, $\rho$ is $m$-partite independent if $\rho_{1,2}$ is bipartite independent.
-Moreover, for any $\epsilon>0$, $\rho$ is $\epsilon$ far from $m$-partite independent if and only if $\rho_{1,2}$ is $\epsilon$ far from bipartite independent.
-We can test the bipartite independence of $\rho_{1,2}$ by testing the $m$-partite independence of $\rho$ using Algorithm A. By the lower bound of bipartite independence testing, we know that
+Moreover, for any $\epsilon>0$, $\rho$ is $\epsilon$-far from $m$-partite independent if, and only if, $\rho_{1,2}$ is $\epsilon$-far from bipartite independent.
+The bipartite independence of $\rho_{1,2}$ can be tested by testing the $m$-partite independence of $\rho$ using Algorithm A. From the lower bound of the bipartite independence test, we know that